 This book is a highly comprehensive text drawing on multidisciplinary perspectives in the care of people with communication difficulties and mental health disorders.
 It covers a broad range of areas, providing an extensive exploration of the unique and complex relationship between mental health and disorder, and language and communication, with specific emphasis on the application of theoretical developments to clinical practice.
 The focus is on recent and cutting-edge developments in the field, whilst acknowledging historical constructs and contexts.
-Service users' contributions and perceptions are incorporated, both in chapter content and as authors, alongside those of mental healthcare professionals (e.g., psychiatrists and speech and language therapists).
+Service users' perceptions are incorporated throughout alongside those of mental healthcare professionals (e.g., psychiatrists and speech and language therapists).
 A full section on advances in approaches to communication intervention presents the strides taken in the practical applications of innovative thinking in the area.

 About The Editors